Yara Australia Pty Ltd. operates the Site and is the controller for the processing of your personal data when you use the Site.

 Transfer of personal data to a third country outside of the EEA that does not provide adequate protection will only take place if appropriate safeguards are provided, e.g., by Binding Corporate Rules, entering into EU Standard Contractual Clauses or if the receiving party is certified under the EU-US Privacy Shield.

-If you have any questions relating to this, please contact us at the contact point provided below.
+If you have any questions relating to this or want to obtain a copy of the safeguards that we adduce in cases of transfers, please contact us at the contact point provided below.

 Yara may transfer aggregated data to third parties (domestic and/or foreign) for the purposes of i) improving or developing the Site or any equipment related to specific services and ii) for the proper functioning of the Site and of the equipment.